I WANT TO BREAK FREE-HEE!

 A commendable concept.
 Kids learning about recycling, meanwhile educating their own environment and the viewers.
 But there is a glitch.
 Every municipality has its own rules and regulations.
 Where one city will decide on separate plastic recycling bins for their citizens, another will decide to not do it at all.
 They have the waste companies take care of it.
 I believe that a sustainable mindset is something that evolves over time.
 These different kind of policies makes it confusing and discouraging for some.

 I am honoured to be the livestream moderator for the municipality of Amsterdam for Koplopersgroep Duurzame Ondernemerscollectieven.
 They are a group of sustainable entrepreneurial collectives that work together to achieve more sustainability.
-Such as better flows in waste management, with plastic being one of the large waste streams.
+Such as better flows in waste management, with plastic being one of the larger waste streams.
 An enthusiastic and dedicated group of people.
 They want to make a difference in their direct surroundings.
 The pilot group has successfully made changes and the second group just started their process.
-That is an inspiring process to witness.
+An inspiring process to witness.
 The right, sustainable mindset is there.